diagraph-de/ResmarkApi/README.md

 - **Manage Message Variables**: Set and retrieve variables used in stored messages.
 - **Control Printing Operations**: Cancel, pause, and resume printing.
 - **Get Printer Status**: Retrieve the printer's current status and error details.

-## Requirements

-- .NET Core 3.1 or higher
-- Access to `ResmarkPrinterService` library (make sure you have the necessary dependencies)

 ## Installation

 1. **Clone the Repository**: